 If you’re unsure of how to word your listing, you can find a similar product on e-Bay and click “Sell One Like This”.
 This creates an automated copy of the other listing.

+But Don’t Post It As Is!
+Change the wording so that you aren’t using a duplicate of someone else’s post.

 You should also never use someone else’s product photos; and check that The Condition Description, Weight and Size Measurements, are accurate for your item.